Is Exfoliating Good (or Bad) for Acne Prone Skin?

 - Men: For the process of shaving, exfoliation exposes the facial hair follicles, thus allowing a better and smoother shave.

 - Women: Because the process of cell turnover starts to slow down as we age it creates skin irregularities, and when these skin cells start to build up unevenly on the skin's surface, it gives a dry, rough and dull appearance.
 For this, exfoliation is beneficial because it removes built up dead cells, exposing fresher, smoother and younger skin cells hitherto hidden.

 On a final note, it is possible and easy to over exfoliate.
 Over exfoliation will dry out and even irritate the skin.
 And as the face is the face is a sensitive part of the body, exfoliation must only be carried out when the skin is moist.

-After you exfoliate, your skin must be moisturised immediately with some good natural moisturiser that contains some amount of alpha and/or beta hydroxyl fruit acids.
+After you exfoliate, your skin must be moisturized immediately with some good natural moisturizer that contains some amount of alpha and/or beta hydroxyl fruit acids.

 © 2010 viryabo